Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 1. Check the event characteristics: `type=SubResourceUpdated` and `metadata.subsresource=status` and the specific for invoice: `state=void` and `status=pending`
 2. Decide what to do on the billing Gateway.
 For instance, set the invoice as *not collectible* or completely delete it from the billing Gateway.
-3. Once done on the Billing Gateway, the corresponding invoice in Amplify Entreprise Marketplace must be updated to whichever status make sense (`Success` or `Error`):
+3. Once done on the Billing Gateway, the corresponding invoice in Amplify Enterprise Marketplace must be updated to whichever status make sense (`Success` or `Error`):

     ```json
     curl --location --request PUT 'https://apicentral.axway.com/apis/catalog/v1alpha1/subscriptions/{SUBSCRIPTION_NAME}/subscriptioninvoices/{SUBSCRIPTION_INVOICE_NAME}/status' \